History of the England national football team: 1990s

-Graham Taylor: "Best we forget"
+Taylor, 1990–93: "Best we forget"

-Robson's successor, Graham Taylor, failed to build on the team that fared well in 1990, instead discarding older players like Robson and Waddle.
+Robson's successor, Graham Taylor, failed to build on the team that fared well in 1990 and discarded experienced players.
 While England qualified for the 1992 European Championships in Sweden, they crashed out in the group stage with no wins and only managed a single goal.

-Taylor was widely criticised for taking off Lineker in what turned out to be the striker's final England appearance, when England needed a goal and Lineker himself needed to score just one more goal to equal Bobby Charlton's record of 49 for the national team.
+Taylor was widely criticised for taking off Lineker against the host team in the striker's final England appearance, when the team needed a goal and Lineker needed to score just one more goal to equal Bobby Charlton's record of 49 for the national team.
 Taylor was vilified by the press, leading The Sun to begin their infamous 'turnip' campaign.

-England also hit another low under Taylor's reign when they lost 2–0 to the United States in Boston during a summer tournament in 1993.
+England hit another low under Taylor's reign when they lost 2–0 to the United States in Boston during a summer tournament in 1993.
 England failed to qualify for the 1994 World Cup in the United States after suffering away defeats to Norway in Oslo and the Netherlands in Rotterdam.
-In the latter game, the Dutch defender Ronald Koeman escaped being sent off after fouling Platt to prevent Platt scoring a goal that would have put England in the lead.
+In the latter game, the Dutch defender Ronald Koeman escaped being sent off after fouling Platt to prevent a goal that would have put England in the lead.
 Taylor's irate reaction was broadcast to millions as part of the documentary An Impossible Job.
 Koeman scored shortly afterwards, and Dennis Bergkamp added another as England lost 2–0.
 In their last qualifying match, England infamously went 1–0 down to San Marino when the minnows scored the fastest World Cup goal after just eight seconds.
 Although England recovered to win 7–1, the Netherlands also won their final qualifying game to join Norway in qualification and eliminate England.

 Taylor resigned the following week.
 His reign is regarded as one of the bleakest in England's history: in the FA's official history of the England team, the chapter on Taylor's tenure is entitled "Best we forget".
-A huge list of candidates were touted to replace him, including Steve Coppell, Dave Bassett, Gerry Francis and John Lyall.
-On 28 January 1994, however, Terry Venables, who had left Tottenham Hotspur in acrimonious circumstances the previous year, was appointed.
+On 28 January 1994, Terry Venables, who had left Tottenham Hotspur in acrimonious circumstances the previous year, was appointed.